emqx/emqx-docs/en_US/admin/cfg.md

   * default:
   `8`

-  Size of the connection pool.
+  Size of the connection pool towards the bridge target service.

 - username: <code>binary()</code>